mobilecoinfoundation/cookiecutters/README.md

 > This assumes one has already [installed](#installing-cookiecutter)
 > `cookiecutter`.

-Invoking cookiecutter with this repositories URL, `gh:nick-mobilecoin/rust-workspace-cookiecutter` will begin the process of creating a workspace using the template.
+Invoking cookiecutter with this repository's URL, `gh:nick-mobilecoin/rust-workspace-cookiecutter` will begin the process of creating a workspace using the template.